nicksweerts/ChromeVideoExtension/README.md

 ## Brief Description

-This Chrome extension allows you to set and save playback speed for specific YouTube channels and global defaults.
-It allows you to set speeds between 0.1x and 16x.
-It also automatically speeds up any ads that are playing to 16x speed, which acts as a pseudo-adblock.
+This Chrome extension allows you to set and save playback speed for specific YouTube channels as well as a new global default.
+It allows you to set speeds between 0.1x and 16x for your speeds.
+Furthermore, it also automatically speeds up any ads that are playing to 16x speed, which acts as a pseudo-adblock.

 ## Instructions on How to Run
 - Clone the repository or download the zip